Virginia Waterleaf

 Waterleaf family (Hydrophyllaceae)

-Cultivation: The preference is partial sun to light shade, mesic conditions, and a rich loamy soil with decaying leaves.
+Cultivation: The preference is partial sun to light shade, moist to dry-mesic conditions, and a rich loamy soil with decaying leaves.
+This plant can be cultivated in gardens where there is some shade from deciduous trees.

-Range & Habitat: Virginia Waterleaf occurs occasionally in central and northern Illinois, while in southern Illinois it is uncommon or absent (see Distribution Map).
-Habitats include mesic deciduous woodlands, areas along woodland paths, wooded slopes along rivers, and edges of clearings in wooded areas.
+Range & Habitat: The native Virginia Waterleaf is occasional to locally common in central and northern Illinois, while in southern Illinois it is uncommon or absent (see Distribution Map).
+Habitats include deciduous woodlands, savannas, areas along woodland paths, wooded slopes along rivers, bluffs, edges of clearings in wooded areas, and powerline clearances in wooded areas.
+This wildflower benefits from occasional disturbance if it removes excessive woody vegetation, and populations of this species decline in response to invasion from Garlic Mustard (Alliaria petiolata).

 Photographic Location: Busey Woods in Urbana, Illinois.

 Comments: This is probably the most common Hydrophyllum sp. in Illinois.
 Virginia Waterleaf has attractive flowers and foliage; it blooms a little later than most spring-blooming wildflowers in woodlands.
-The following characteristics distinguish this species from other Hydrophyllum spp. that occur in the state: 1) There are no curved appendages between the teeth of the calyx, 2) the stems are hairless, or they have lines of hairs that are curved or appressed against the stem, 3) The leaves are pinnately lobed and they are usually a little longer than wide, 4) The lobes of the corolla spread apart only a little, and 5) The lobes of the leaves have acute tips.
-Other Hydrophyllum spp. have little appendages between the teeth of their calyxes, or they have stems with abundant spreading hairs, or they have palmately lobed leaves that are as wide as they are long, or the lobes of their corollas spread widely apart, or the lobes of their leaves have blunt tips.
+The following characteristics distinguish this species from other Hydrophyllum spp. that occur in the state: 1) There are no curved appendages between the teeth of the calyx, 2) the stems are hairless, or they have lines of hairs that are curved or appressed against the stem, 3) the leaves are pinnately lobed and they are usually a little longer than wide, 4) the lobes of the corolla spread apart only a little, 5) the stamens and styles are longer than their corollas, and 6) the lobes of the leaves have acute tips.
+Other Hydrophyllum spp. have little appendages between the teeth of their calyxes, or they have stems with abundant spreading hairs, or they have palmately lobed leaves that are as wide as they are long, or the lobes of their corollas spread widely apart, or their stamens and styles are no longer than their corollas, or the lobes of their leaves have blunt tips.
 While this set of distinctions may sound complicated, it is usually easy to identify Virginia Waterleaf in the field.

 Return